knassar/sate-cms/docs-source/content/plugins/sate-plugins.md

 To update Sate plugins, use the [`sate update`](/docs/using-sate#update) command.

-## Declaring Plugins
+## Instantiating Plugins

-You can include an installed plugin's declaration anywhere in the [Page Data chain](/docs/page-data#chain).
-Plugins are declared by adding them to the page's `plugins` array.
+You can include an installed plugin's instantiation anywhere in the [Page Data chain][1].
+Plugins are instantiated by adding them to the page's `plugins` array.
 Some basic plugins are included as Sate defaults.
-Some will be declared in your website's root page, and others will be declared on a page-by-page basis.
-A typical example of plugin declaration is:
+Some will be instantiated in your website's root page, and others on a page-by-page basis.
+A typical example of plugin instantiation is:

     {
         "plugins": [